AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 **Postgres Export Import Commands**

 * PostgreSQL command to do offline export to exportdir directory and import offline to Azure DB for PostgreSQL.
-First bash into the PostgreSQL container and then use these two commands
+First bash into the PostgreSQL container and then use these two commands.

+!!!
+Make sure to run the data import uses the contosoapp database account

 ```bash
  kubectl -n postgresql exec deploy/postgres -it -- bash